hannahjayneknight/Electronics2/Lab2-SignalProcessing/notes-lab2.md

 ## Exercise 4: Windowing effect on a signal

-**Files:** lab2task4.m, lab2task4a.m, /Lab 2 files/plot_spec_dB.m, <br />
+**Files task4:** lab2task4.m, /Lab 2 files/plot_spec_dB.m, <br />

+**Files task4a:** lab2task4a.m, task4a hamming window spectrum.png, 4a-440Hz.mov <br />

 **What:**  The same measurements were made as task3, except the results were plotted on a logarithmic frequency spectrum where the amplitude was measured in dB (using plot_spec_dB.m rather than plot_spec). <br />

 Similar to task3, the code was modified by introducing a while loop.
 Here we apply a window (known as Hamming Window) to the signal before calculating the spectrum. <br />

+**The hamming window:**  The graph _task4a hamming window spectrum.png_ shows the signal with the hamming window in red.
+Introducing the Hamming Window meant that the small amount of noise that existed before was removed, however, a lot of noise still remained.
+This could be due to the poor quality of the microphone.
+The improvement in accuracy can also be seen by the sharpness of the peaks increasing when a hamming window is implemented.<br />

 **Notes:**  Using a log scale provides much higher sensitivity than a linear scale.
 The plot is also normalized in a way that the maximum frequency component is at 0dB, i.e. all spectral components are relatively scaled to the peak spectral value.
 Finally, the magnitude axis is limited to 0dB to -60dB.<br />